 As a non-profit company and a registered charity, 360Giving is governed by a Board of Directors who are also the charity’s trustees:

-Alice Casey is a Senior Development Manager at Nesta where she leads on a portfolio of work looking at how the web is transforming communities and civic life.
+Alice Casey is a Senior Development Manager at Nesta where she leads a portfolio of work looking at how the web is transforming communities and civic life.
 She has a particular interest in how people themselves are changing the society around them using new technology and new ways of organising, collaborating and connecting from the ground up.

-Geoff Chapman has worked at senior level in a number of financial information and trading companies, including Director of News Products at Reuters, Chief Information Officer at Tullett Prebon and Chief Operating Officer at City Index Ltd. He is now an investor in a number of early stage businesses.
+Geoff Chapman has worked at a senior level in a number of financial information and trading companies, including Director of News Products at Reuters, Chief Information Officer at Tullett Prebon and Chief Operating Officer at City Index Ltd. He is now an investor in a number of early stage businesses.
 Current non-executive directorships include Chargepoint Services, Form3 and Ethex, a not-for-profit which facilitates investment into social enterprises.

 Sameer Padania has worked and consulted for leading organisations in media development, human rights and philanthropy on a wide range of journalism and digital media initiatives.
 Most recently, he was a Program Officer at the Open Society Foundation, with a global focus on experimentation in journalism, and an External Assessor on Google’s Digital News Initiative Innovation Fund.

 Fran Perrin is the founder and co-director of the Indigo Trust and the Chair of 360Giving’s Board of Directors.
 She is also a board member of the Institute for Philanthropy.
 Prior to setting up Indigo Trust, Fran was an advisor at the Prime Minister’s Strategy Unit, in the UK Cabinet Office.
 She was named by Spears UK as Philanthropist of the Year in 2012.